wp-plugins/si-contact-form/readme.txt

 = Is it possible to merge the translation files I sent to you with the ones of the newest version? =

 If you use PoEdit to translate, it is easy to translate for a new version.
 You can open your current .po file, then select from the PoEdit menu: "Catalog" > "Update from POT file".
+Enter this URL: http://svn.wp-plugins.org/si-contact-form/trunk/languages/si-contact-form.pot
 Now all you have to change are the new language strings.

 = This contact form sends E-mail with UTF-8 character encoding for US and International character support. =